IUSmusic/DMS/README.md

 * Wired the EQ section to the **master bus**

+## How to open the prototype

+* Step 1.
+Extract the zip file if needed.

+* Step 2.
+Open the I/US Official Sequencer folder.

+* Step 3.
+Open `index.html` in a modern browser.

+* Step 4.
+The prototype will load with the main sequencer view.

 ## How to use the preview

 * Step 1.
-Open index.html in your browser.
+Open `index.html` in your browser.

 * Step 2.
 Use the main monitor and top controls to access the current workspace.

 * Step 3.
-Open the Library / Sound Bank panel to browse available sounds.
+Open the **Library / Sound Bank** panel to browse available sounds.

 * Step 4.
 Load audio files if you want to add custom sounds.